puppetlabs/design-system/source/react/library/tabs/Tabs.md

 ### Controlled Mode

 _The active tab can be manually controlled by setting `active=true` on an individual Tab.
-If more than one tab is marked active, the first active tab will be selected._
+If more than one tab is marked active, the first active tab will be selected.
+In this mode we recommend supplying a unique `id` to each Tab element so that the active tab is easier to track.
+If no id is provided the Tabs component will use the positional index._
 ```

 class MyPageWithTabs extends React.Component {